modmore/docs/en/05_SimpleCart/v2.x/01_Frontend/04_Checkout/01_Order_and_Delivery_Addresses.md

-Within SimpleCart you have the ability to use multiple addresses for the order itself and the delivery of the goods.
+Within SimpleCart you have the ability to use multiple addresses for the order itself and the delivery.

 ## Checkout form setup

-To use a separated delivery address in your shop you should keep in mind that all fields in the checkout form are submitted at the same time.
-As you probably can imagine, the field names cannot be the same for both address fields because on submit they will overwrite each other.
-A good setup for this is to use field prefixes.
-Let's dive into that.

-Let's say you already have your order address fields named like; "firstname", "lastname", "street", "number", "zipcode", "city" and "country".
-Now you want to have the same fields for the delivery, but you cannot use those names again...
-Prefix them, for example, with; "delivery\_".
-In that case, your delivery fields will get names like; "delivery\_firstname", "delivery\_lastname", "delivery\_street" and so on.
+To request the additional delivery address, you'll need to add some fields to the same checkout form.
+These fields typically use a prefix `delivery_`, so you get `delivery_firstname`, `delivery_lastname`, `delivery_street`, `delivery_number` and so on.

-SimpleCart doesn't know those fields, and that's why you need to map the fields in your checkout form processor to let SimpleCart know the fields.
+As SimpleCart doesn't know what these fields are out of the box, you need to add them to the field mapping on the FormIt call.

 ## Mapping the address fields

-When you use other field names than SimpleCart knows about, then you need to map those fields into SimpleCart fields.
-The most easy thing to use, is using the same field names as SimpleCart does, then a mapping isn't necessary anymore.
-This is only required, if your [checkout form](https://www.modmore.com/simplecart/documentation/frontend/checkout/) has fields that cannot be parsed by SimpleCart automatically.
+Without mapping the address fields, SimpleCart will treat new fields as [custom order fields](Custom_Order_Fields).

-In SimpleCarts default checkout form (provided to you in the [scCheckoutForm](https://www.modmore.com/simplecart/documentation/chunks/sccheckoutform/) chunk), there are two fields which are not default to SimpleCart.
-Those having the names "street" and "number".
-Which representing the street name and the house number for the customers addres.
-In the same default chunk, there is also a mapping for that.
-Let's take a look;
+In the default checkout form ([discussed here](../Checkout)), it uses two address fields which are mapped to a different field already.
+These are `street` and `number`, and the mapping for that looks like this:

 ```` html
 [[!FormIt?